surrealdb/crud-bench/README.md

 - Update: update N unique records.
 - Delete: delete N unique records.

-The number of records (samples) and the number of threads are parameters.
+The number of records (samples), the number of concurrent clients, and the number of concurrent threads are configurable parameters.

 ## Requirements